 Poster Board

-The morning of the conference, arrive at Memorial Hall and select an un-used easel and foam core to attach your poster to.
+On the morning of the conference, arrive at Memorial Hall and select an unused easel and foam core to attach your poster.
 You will be provided four clips to attach your poster to the foam core.

 The online poster session will be on the platform GatherTown.